iTEAM-MCG/5G-MBS-playground/README.md

 > [!NOTE]
 > Modify the `.env` file present on this repository to change the values being deployed on `docker-compose.yaml`

-Add your host's IP address to the `DOCKER_HOST_IP` variable in the `.env` file for the MB-UPF to be able to reach Internet.
+Add your host's IP address to the `DOCKER_HOST_IP` variable in the `.env` file for the MB-UPF to be reachable by external gNBs.

 ## Basic usage